wangyat15/SE-Project/README.md

     - Python
     - WCPS of the rasdaman datacube and database object
 + Test Plan :
-  - Unit Testing : test the units of operations and features with test cases and expected test results
+  - Unit Testing : test the units of each operation and each feature with test cases and expected test results
   - Integration Test : test the whole system with the integration test cases after integrated all units of operations and features

 ## Implementation